“I cannot live without books,” — Thomas Jefferson

 Even on a sweltering summer day, the home is cool inside and much of the outdoor path along the grounds is shaded well.
 Still, the property beckons visitors to long walks so it is best to arrive early while the Southern sun is still your friend.
 Definitely wear a hat for shade and comfortable shoes.

 From the house, guides will provide you with information about the estate as well as the person of Thomas Jefferson.
 Our favorite story was about the importance of Jefferson’s library in refurbishing the Library of Congress after a fire.
 Everyone knew who had the most books!
 Jefferson was an obvious choice.

 Read more about Thomas Jefferson here: history.com.
 Jefferson was brilliant and complex.
-He believed in freedom but owned slaves, a contradiction historians have wrestled with throughout US history.
-Some of the places where slaves lived and worked are still visit-able on the property.
+He believed in freedom but owned enslaved people, a contradiction historians and descendents have wrestled with throughout US history.
+Some of the places where enslaved people lived and worked at Monticello during Jefferson’s time are still visit-able on the property.

 Thomas Jefferson and James Madison were very close friends.
 The stories you will hear from guides at their homes may cover different ground so it’s helpful to hear it all.
 For information about James Madison’s Montpelier, see our Author Adventures page about it here: James Madison in Virginia.

 A bed-and-breakfast is situated at the edge of the original border of Jefferson’s property and was a rest stop for many dignitaries, including Theodore Roosevelt (read about Roosevelt in our North Dakota section).
 It remains in operation today as “Inn at the Crossroads” (crossroadsinn.com).